League of Legends has various champion roles which are all vital in the team composition whenever you enter games and matches.

 The support role might not be the primary option to notch kills and provide massive damage to the opponent, but the support champions in League of Legends definitely have their place on the map, as well as their provided overall boost to the team.

-Having said that, it's worth noting League of Legends' developers have revealed that there's going to be big changes to the games meta as we approach League of Legends World Championship.
-So we'll likely update this page following the release of League of Legends 11.18 or 11.19 if there are big changes.
+Having said that, it's worth noting League of Legends' developers has revealed that there are going to be big changes to the game's meta as we approach the League of Legends World Championship.
+So we'll likely update this page following the release of League of Legends 11.23 if there are big changes.

 Best Support Champions In League of Legends